nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 # Inter-thread Communications
 basdkjsadnas

 # Lock Free Algorithms

-What's wrong with Locks?
+**What's wrong with Locks?**
 - DEADLOCKS
-- slow critical section (if one thread holds the lock for long.
-The slowest thread determines the speed)
+- slow critical section (the one thread that holds the lock for long, the slowest thread determines the speed)
-- Priority inversion when 2 threads share a lock, but the low-priority thread keeps getting scheduled ahead of more priority
+- Priority inversion when 2 threads share a lock, but the low-priority thread keeps getting scheduled
   - Low-priority thread acquires the lock and is preempted (schedule out)
   - High-priority thread can’t progress because the low-priority thread is not scheduled to release the lock.
 - Thread not releasing the lock (Kill Tolerance)